postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### JSON not defined error

 You may encounter the `ReferenceError: jsonData is not defined` issue.
-This typically happens when you are attempting to reference a JSON object that has not been declared or is outside the scope of your test code.
+This typically happens when you are attempting to reference a JSON object that hasn't been declared or is outside the scope of your test code.

 ```js
 pm.test("Test 1", () => {